-The dots have the same color
+The dots are the same color

 Don't fool your eyes